-In the last few years, we have seen a downside to the good quality of life that makes the Volunteer State so attractive.
-One aspect of that downside is the high rate of adult and childhood obesity, and the other is the paucity of funds allocated to restrict smoking.
-Efforts to reduce childhood obesity have shown some slight improvement, the (Nashville) Tennessean reported earlier this year, but the efforts to curb smoking appear headed in the wrong direction.
+In the last few years, we have seen a downside to the good quality of life that makes the One aspect of that downside is the high rate of adult and childhood obesity, and the other is the paucity of funds allocated to restrict smoking.
+Efforts to reduce childhood obesity have shown some slight improvement, the (

 A new study by the federal Centers for Disease Control and Prevention and reported by the Tennessean this month ranks the state dead last among other states and the District of Columbia in funding anti-smoking programs.
 The report was tilted "Tobacco Control State Highlight 2010."